 The waiting periods apply to the bankruptcy discharge, not the actual filing of bankruptcy.
 This can work in your favor.
-For instance, some people choose to file a Chapter 13 bankruptcy immediately after a Chapter 7 (sometimes known as a “Chapter 20” bankruptcy) to benefit from bankruptcy protections, even if there is not an additional discharge of debt.
+For instance, some people choose to file Chapter 13 bankruptcy immediately after Chapter 7 (sometimes known as a "Chapter 20" bankruptcy) to benefit from bankruptcy protections, even if there is not an additional discharge of debt.

 Whether this or any bankruptcy strategy would be helpful to you depends on your unique circumstances.
 Our multiple bankruptcy filing lawyers in Naperville can evaluate your situation to help you determine the course of action that best suits your needs.

 "Roseanne is the best.
 My husband and I went with a cheap bankruptcy attorney to save money.
 BIG mistake.
 We ended up with an adversary hearing that our bankruptcy attorney couldn't handle.
 So after ..."

 "Just a note to say thank you for the legal advice you gave me last week.
 Before I came to see you, I was scared to face my problems, but today I opened a checking account and will go to the Social ..."